 At the CEO’s proposal, the Board of Directors approves the sustainability strategy incorporated within the corporate strategy, defines the key ESG issues and goals for Swisscom, and subsequently monitors the associated risks.
 Where necessary, it is also responsible for the policy concerning the supply chain for conflict minerals and for products and services where child labour is suspected.
 It also decides whether to use national or international rules for the ESG report and approves the corresponding external report.

-The Board of Directors approved the revised sustainability strategy during the 2022 financial year.
+The Board of Directors approves the revision of the sustainability strategy.
 It is informed in writing of the progress of the implementation of the sustainability strategy as part of the quarterly report, and orally, as part of the half-year report.

 The Board of Directors conducts a thorough examination of important issues through its three standing committees, Finance, Audit & ESG Reporting and Remuneration, and through the ad hoc Nomination Committee.
 The Board of Directors has delegated certain sustainability issues to the Audit & ESG Reporting Committee.